sonic-net/sonic-mgmt/tests/common/pytest_argus/README.md

 To start with pytest argus plugin for storing regression results there are 2 options, either have the python module as part of sonic-mgmt container by copying the code in .\sonic-mgmt\tests\common\pytest_argus (not prefered) or the recomended way is to have 1 folder where sonic-mgmt is and also create an 'extra' folder along side sonic-mgmt folder

-install using pip pytest-argus in extra folder
+Install using pip pytest-argus in extra folder
 ```
 mkdir ./extra
 pip install --target=./extra pytest_argus
 ```

-configure your mysql server IP, user, password, etc.
+Configure your mysql server IP, user, password, etc.
 ```
 # /extra/pytest_argus/settings.yaml
 database: